Carrooi/Node-RecursiveMerge/README.md

 ## Usage

-With this tool, you can recursivelly merge arrays or objects.
+With this tool, you can recursively merge arrays or objects.

 ```
 var merge = require('merge');